John Johnson (architect, born 1807): Churches

 Johnson was a prolific designer of religious buildings and churches.
-In 1849 he was instructed to design the Church of St Edward the Confessor in Romford, Essex, and returned in 1864 to complete his second church in the town, St Andrew's, in what is in now the Waterloo Estate.
+In 1849 he was instructed to design the Church of St Edward the Confessor in Romford, Essex, and returned in 1864 to complete his second church in the town, St Andrew's, in what is now the Waterloo Estate.
 In 1853 he took on the rebuilding of the parish church of All Saints in Beyton, Suffolk, which retained the medieval core and tower.

 Johnson created the original designs for St Luke's Church, Euston Road, between 1856 and 1861.
 In 1866 it was dismantled and re-designed by Johnson, and re-erected as a Congregational church in Wanstead.
 The church was relocated because of the purchase of land by the Midland Railway, which obtained an Act of Parliament in 1863 to extend its line to London and build a new terminus, (which became St Pancras railway station) on the land occupied by Johnson's church.
 It was described by Historic England as "one of few examples of churches which have been moved and substantially reconstructed to their original form, and by the original architect".

 Other religious buildings followed, including the Old Vicarage in Oakley Square, Camden, in 1861; the Unitarian Chapel, Hampstead, in 1862; and St Andrews Church in Hertford in 1875.
 One of his final churches was St Mary's Church in Tidworth, Wiltshire, which was completed in the year in which Johnson died.
 It is his only Grade I listed building.